 Your child will benefit from:

-We also work to resolve frustrations, fears, angers, and felt inadequacies that may have led to your child’s problems.
+We work to resolve frustrations, fears, angers, and felt inadequacies that may have led to your child’s problems.
 Counseling is individualized and focuses on:

 - Finding and increasing sources of self-confidence